menu

 Demographics

-The percentage of people in Saltville with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.79% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Saltville is quite a bit lower than the national average among all cities of 21.84%: just 10.79% of people here over 25 have a bachelor's degree or an advanced degree.

 The people who call Saltville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Saltville residents report their race to be White, followed by Native American.
 Important ancestries of people in Saltville include English, Irish, German, Swiss, and British.